Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

-After adding authentication to your application user object could easily been accessed from each request object in the rout handler.
+After having added authentication to your application, a user object can easily be accessed from each request object in the rout handler.

 ```js
 app.get('/', ensureAuthenticated, function (request, response) {